-During torpor, fish's metabolisms slow as their bodies conserve as much energy as they can for the winter months.
+During torpor, fish's metabolisms slow as their bodies conserve as much energy as they can.
 Most of the food they eat during this semi-dormant state will sit undigested in their stomachs, meaning you risk making your fish sick if you feed them after the mercury drops.
-Even if your fish don't eat food offered to them, any pellets you throw in the pond could sink to the bottom and create water-quality issues.
+Even if your fish don't eat food offered to them, any pellets you throw in the pond could sink to the bottom and create water quality issues.

 You can make the transition into and out of torpor easier for your fish by using a specially formulated cold water food in the fall and spring.
-This food, available at Splash, has less protein and more wheat germ than summer formulas.
+This food has less protein and more wheat germ than summer formulas.
 Your fish can easily digest it as their metabolisms wind down for the season.

 Switch to cold water food when temperatures start to feel consistently cool but your water is still usually above 55 degrees.
 Keep an eye on how much your fish consume in about a five-minute period, and gradually cut back the number and size of feedings as they seem less interested in eating.
 Gradually bring the food back as your pond warms up in the spring.

 Your semi-dormant fish aren't eating, but they're still breathing.
 Disturbing the water surface with a waterfall or pond aerator as the temperatures drop below freezing is critical for fish health so the gases they exhale don’t get stuck under ice and suffocate your finned friends.